tectools/tectools/README.md

 which registers a route to your tool containing your specified data.

 #### Categories
 You can find the available categories inside [this enum](https://github.com/ChillUpX/tectools/blob/master/src/app/model/tool-category.ts).
-If you dont find a matching category, feel free to add a new one.
+If you don't find a matching category, feel free to add a new one.
 #### Icons
 TEC.TOOLS uses [feathericons](https://feathericons.com/) or rather [angular-feather](https://www.npmjs.com/package/angular-feather) for displaying icons.
 Icons get loaded inside the `src/app/icons/icons.module.ts` module and can be used as described in the angular-feather documentation.
 #### External data processors